WhelanLabs/danu/kanban.md

 * The gradle code for Solr start and stop is a clusterfuck.
 Clean it up.

+* bundle Java with the installer?
+Can NSIS both include and be dependent on Java?

+* Have the installer install Cygwin if not already on the machine.
+Or, possible buncle a private version.

 * Have the decompression to the install image result in a version agnostic disk image - for example, replace "[danu]\installer_image\hadoop-3.4.1\" with